 Aya lived in several countries around the world and studied conflict analysis and resolution.
 Because of that she feels that she belongs to humanity and is disturbed by the inhumanity around her.
 Thus she sought to create a virtual island where all kindred spirits that ache for humanity and want to help it can associate and realize their dreams.

-Ashhad is a student at Al-Azhar university.
+(former member) Ashhad was a student at Al-Azhar university.
 He regrets that there is no spirituality, social cohesion and understanding in this age.
 He hopes that through good manners and tenderness hardened people can soften and the society can be genial with each other.

-Aya is about to graduate from medical school.
+(former member) Aya was a medical school student.
 She found that her heart belongs with children and the island of humanity.
 She helps examine children medically and is always ready to perform any task she can as long as it will serve the greater cause.
 She remained committed to Belady during its three years of suppression and continues have faith and aspiration. .

 Chelsea is our newest member.
 Her role was integral in standing up for oppression and defending Belady.
 She believed in humanity.
 She had faith that she can do something.
 She is one of the few people who’s actions matched their words.
 She stood alone when no one believed her.
 Now she wants to lend her scientific experience to help expand our island for humanity.